 NOTE FROM THE CONFERENCE ORGANIZERS

-The first submission deadline for abstracts is February 9th, 2018.
-Proposals should include the title, abstract or description of the presentation/paper, and keywords.
-They should be emailed to email@example.com.
+Abstracts submitted before the 1st deadline are currently under review.
+Submissions are still being accepted on a ROLLING basis until March 9th.
+We have a very limited number of presentation spaces left and will be reviewing future submissions on a first-come-first-serve basis, so we encourage you to submit your project as soon as possible.
+Proposals should include the title, 100-200 word abstract or description of the presentation/paper, and keywords.
+They should be emailed to firstname.lastname@example.org.
 Presenters will be notified of their acceptance no later than February 19th, 2018.

 In recent years, the extent and the impact of seemingly independent crises across various spaces has increased significantly, affecting a growing number people as well as the physical world we depend on.
 Experiencing or witnessing these crises on multiple and distinct levels, global and local communities are desperately seeking to find effective coping mechanisms and long-term solutions.
 However, it appears that current approaches to these various and complex crises, have not provided sufficient answers and strategies to tackle the expansion of human suffering, natural destruction and systemic injustices.
 Thus, instead of looking at contemporary crises from a single disciplinary perspective, there has to be a shift towards interdisciplinary approaches to unveil the convergence of the following crises